 Most species are transient.
-They become extinct, differentiate into new species, or change due to random or environmental mutations.
-The "modern" human species (how to say?
-Homo sapiens) has been around for more or less 300.000 years.
+They become extinct, differentiate into new species or change due to random or environmental mutations.
+The “modern” human species (how should I put it?
+Homo sapiens) has existed more or less for about 300.000 years.
 What will happen if we get to a million years?

-One of the first to ask this question was the science fiction author HG Wells: in his short essay of 1883 called "man in the million year" he prefigured the next evolution of the human species.
-Today that prediction of him has almost become a common opinion: the human species will have a large head and a small body.
+One of the first to ask himself this question was the science fiction author HG Wells: in a short essay from 1883 called "man in the million year" he envisaged the next evolution of the human species.
+Today that prediction of his has almost become common opinion: the human species will have a large head and a small body.
 Or it will split into two or more new species.

 His hypotheses, although in detail not in conformity with the discoveries made to date, are still generally valid.

 More than a human species, or a more than human species?

 Future (but predictable) technologies such as the strengthening human, uploading cerebral or artificial intelligence (AI) they could produce technological forms of new human and animal species that do not yet exist today.